erylmztalat/usheets-app-privacy-policy/index.md

 - Delete your data (see our Data Deletion section)

 ## Data Deletion

-To request deletion of your personal data, please email [erylmz.talat@gmail.com].
+To request deletion of your personal data from our application:

+1. Send an email to erylmz.talat@gmail.com with the subject line "Data Deletion Request"
+2. Include the email address associated with your account
+3. We will process your request within 30 days and confirm when your data has been deleted

+Alternatively, you can delete your account directly from the application by:
+1. Going to Account Settings
+2. Clicking on "Delete Account"
+3. Confirming your choice

 ## Changes to This Privacy Policy
 We may update our Privacy Policy from time to time.